sarahciston/codingcare/posts/0critintro.md

 >"computers were humans (mostly women), and digital computers were primarily used for complex calculations, especially in wartime military contexts.
 Amid the ballistic calculations, Turing speculated on a prompt from his teacher, philosopher Ludwig Wittgenstein: Can machines think?
 Both men thought it was a ridiculous question" [@veeTextGenEdTeachingText2023]

+In deep interdisciplinary practice in classrooms, necessarily, "the topic of inquiry emerged as primary and our institutionally-created selves emerged as secondary" [@mcclellanDeepInterdisciplinarityCritical2014]

+TERM: *Deep Interdisciplinarity* is able to view these fundamental states as hybrid, not only different fields or concepts but the core ways of seeing/being/becoming.
+The approach of constantly shifting lenses and destabilizing and viewing as spectra.
+Ontologically interdisciplinary. (not ontology or being but becoming, process philosophy).
+Bakhtin’s heteroglossia ("another's speech in another's language, serving to express authorial intentions but in a refracted way" (1934)) and polyphony.
+But what are the larger interfaces & infrastructures that could enable hybrid language and switching across, that can facilitate expanded ways of thinking?
+* deep interdisciplinarity